Asymmetric Perturbation in Solving Bilinear Saddle-Point Optimization: Asymmetrically Perturbed Gradient Descent Ascent

-\section{Asymmetrically perturbed gradient descent ascent}
+\section{Asymmetrically Perturbed Gradient Descent Ascent}

-This section proposes a gradient-based online learning algorithm, Asymmetrically Perturbed Gradient Descent Ascent (AsymP-GDA), for solving asymmetrically perturbed games \eqref{eq:asymmetric_perturbed_minimax_optimization}.
-At each iteration $t\in [T]$, AsymP-GDA updates each player's strategy according to the following update rule\footnote{AsymP-GDA employs alternating updates rather than simultaneous updates, as recent work has demonstrated the advantages of the former over the latter \citep{lee2024fundamental}.}:
+This section proposes a first-order method, Asymmetrically Perturbed Gradient Descent Ascent (AsymP-GDA), for solving asymmetrically perturbed games \eqref{eq:asymmetric_perturbed_minimax_optimization}.
+At each iteration $t\in [T]$, AsymP-GDA updates each player's strategy according to the following alternating updates\footnote{AsymP-GDA employs alternating updates rather than simultaneous updates, as recent work has demonstrated the advantages of the former over the latter \citep{lee2024fundamental}.}: